jmares/tweeps/README.md

 The question I try to answer in v0.10 is who are the people who unfollow me?

 I have no intention of contacting those people.
 You are free to follow or unfollow me at your leisure.
-However, I cannot help but wonder who the people are who unfollowed me and why.
+However, I cannot help but wonder who the people are that unfollowed me and why.
 Were they long-time followers or recent ones?
 I tweet about several topics.
 What do or did we have in common?
 Did I tweet too much or not enough about a certain topic?

 I hope this might shed some light on those questions.